 The rules for using the funding are the same as those established for the starting grant for new scholars (see rules of the research scholars program).

-9.6 Scholarship supplements
+9.6 Scholarship supplements for parental leave

 During the authorised suspension of the research project due to the birth or adoption of a child, a scholarship holder may apply for an eight-month continuous parental leave supplement.
 This supplement may be requested only by those who have already received their first instalment as a grant holder.